arborchat/arborchat/specifications/forest.md

 Sign the contents of the buffer using the key pointed to by `author`, and use it to create the value of `signature`.

-Concatenate the value of `signature` to the end of the existing buffer, then hash the entire buffer with the algorithm and digest size specified by `id_desc` to determine the node's actual Id.
+Concatenate the value of `signature` to the end of the existing buffer, then hash the entire buffer with the algorithm and digest size specified by `id_desc` to determine the node's actual ID.

 ### Identity

-An identity node has the following fields:
+An Identity node has the following fields:

-- `name` **Qualified Content**: Must be of type UTF8.
+- `name` **Qualified Content**: must be of type UTF8.
 The name of the user who controls this key.
 Maximum length (in bytes) is 256.
 - `public_key` **Qualified Key**: the binary representation of the public key

 These fields should be processed in the order given above when signing and hashing the node.

 ### Community

 A Community node has the following fields:

-- `name` **Qualified Content**: Must be of type UTF8.
+- `name` **Qualified Content**: must be of type UTF8.
 The name of the user who controls this key.
 Maximum length (in bytes) is 256.

 These fields should be processed in the order given above when signing and hashing the node.

 ### Reply

 A Reply node has the following fields:

-- `community_id` **Qualified Hash**: The node ID of the community node at the root of the tree containing this reply.
+- `community_id` **Qualified Hash**: the node ID of the community node at the root of the tree containing this reply.
-- `conversation_id` **Qualified Hash**: The node ID of the first reply node in the ancestry of this reply (depth 1).
+- `conversation_id` **Qualified Hash**: the node ID of the first reply node in the ancestry of this reply (depth 1).
-- `content` **Qualified Content**: The message content.
+- `content` **Qualified Content**: the message content.

 These fields should be processed in the order given above when signing and hashing the node.

 ## TWIG

-Twig is a simple data format for key-value pairs of data.
+TWIG is a simple data format for key-value pairs of data.

 Keys and values are separated by NULL bytes (bytes of value 0).
 Keys and values may not contain a NULL byte.